Amaranth has been cultivated for thousands of years, with evidence of it's use dating back to pre-Columbian civilizations with

 Cinnamon is loaded with powerful antioxidants including polyphenols.
 Antioxidants protect your body from oxidative damage caused by free radicals.

-One study found that cinnamon supplementation could significantly increase antioxidant levels in the blood while reducing levels of markers used to measure inflammation, such as C-reactive protein. https://pubmed.ncbi.nlm.nih.gov/33066854/
+One study found that cinnamon could significantly increase antioxidant levels in the blood while reducing levels that monitor and measure inflammation, such as C-reactive protein. https://pubmed.ncbi.nlm.nih.gov/33066854/

 Cinnamon contains large amounts of highly potent polyphenol antioxidants.